The SALSA MLPA Probemix P043 APC is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human APC
+for the detection of deletions or duplications in the APC

-gene, and the upstream region of the GREM1
+genes, and duplications in the upstream region of the GREM1

-gene, in order to confirm a potential cause and clinical diagnosis for familial adenomatous polyposis (FAP), MUTYH
+gene in order to confirm a potential cause for and clinical diagnosis of familial adenomatous polyposis (FAP), MUTYH

 -associated polyposis (MAP), or hereditary mixed polyposis syndrome (HMPS1), respectively.
 In addition, the presence of the two most common point mutations in the MUTYH

-gene are point mutations, the majority of which will not detected by MLPA, with exception of the two most common MUTYH
+genes are point mutations, which will not be detected by MLPA, with exception of the two aforementioned MUTYH

-mutations among Europeans.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of these genes.
-In addition, there is a high incidence of mosaicism in FAP patients and mosaic APC
+point mutations.
+It is therefore recommended to use this assay in combination with sequence analysis.
+FAP has a high incidence of mosaicism and mosaic APC

 Germline defects in the APC